 A Cuban slugger nicknamed 'The Tank' for his formidable power, he found a second act as a feared run producer in Japan's major leagues.

-Dayán Viciedo arrived in the United States shrouded in the intrigue of a Cuban defector, a thickly-built phenom signed by the Chicago White Sox for a major investment.
-In Chicago, 'The Tank' showcased the raw power that defined his game, launching towering home runs but struggling with the consistency demanded at the highest level.
-After his MLB chapter, Viciedo reinvented himself in Japan's Nippon Professional Baseball.
-With the Chunichi Dragons and later the Yokohama DeNA BayStars, he harnessed his aggressive approach, becoming one of the league's most reliable and intimidating run producers.
-His success abroad stands as a testament to his ability to adapt and thrive in a completely different baseball culture.
+Dayán Viciedo signed with the Chicago White Sox for a major investment as a Cuban defector.
+The thickly-built phenom, nicknamed 'The Tank,' launched towering home runs in MLB but struggled with consistency.
+After his American chapter, Viciedo reinvented himself in Japan's Nippon Professional Baseball.
+With the Chunichi Dragons and later the Yokohama DeNA BayStars, he harnessed his aggressive approach to become one of the league's most reliable run producers.
+His success abroad proved his ability to adapt to a completely different baseball culture.

 1981–1996